Kevin Mirallas

-Kevin Antonio Joel Gislain Mirallas y Castillo (born 5 October 1987), known as Kevin Mirallas ([ˈkeβim miˈɾaʎas]), is a Belgian professional footballer who plays as a winger for Cypriot side AEL Limassol.
+Kevin Antonio Joel Gislain Mirallas y Castillo (born 5 October 1987), known as Kevin Mirallas ([ˈkeβim miˈɾaʎas]), is a Belgian former professional footballer who played as a winger.

-Mirallas started his professional career in France with Lille and Saint-Étienne before moving to Greece with Olympiacos in 2010.
+Mirallas started his professional career in Ligue 1 with Lille and Saint-Étienne before moving to Greece with Olympiacos in 2010.
 Mirallas enjoyed success during his time at Olympiacos, scoring 34 goals in 52 league games.
 He was top scorer in his second season with Olympiacos with 20 goals in 25 games.
-His impressive performances attracted the attention of Everton F.C., who signed him in the summer of 2012 for £6 million.
+His impressive performances attracted the attention of Everton, who signed him in the summer of 2012 for £6 million.
+After featuring regularly for the Merseyside club in the next five and a half seasons, he was loaned back to Olympiacos in January 2018, spending the remainder of the season there, as well as having another loan spell at Fiorentina during the following season.
+Mirallas spent the last four seasons of his professional career at four different clubs, first returning to his home country with Royal Antwerp.
+He then went on to play for Turkish side Gaziantep, Portuguese side Moreirense, and then finally ended his career after a season-long stint in Cyprus with AEL Limassol.

-Mirallas has 60 caps for Belgium since his senior debut in 2007.
-He has represented Belgium at various youth levels and has featured for them at senior level at the 2008 Olympics as well as the 2014 FIFA World Cup.
+Mirallas represented Belgium at various youth levels and then went on to earn 60 caps for the senior national team, making his debut in 2007.
+He featured for Belgium at two major tournaments, first appearing at the 2008 Olympics and most notably at the 2014 FIFA World Cup.

 Club career

 Early career

 Mirallas spent his youth career playing for his hometown club, Standard Liège.
 He then left Belgium and began his first team career in France with Lille OSC in the 2004–05 season.
 Mirallas participated in the UEFA Cup in his first season at Lille.
 Mirallas was transferred to AS Saint-Étienne for €4 million, and made a name for himself by scoring against Lyon on his debut in the Rhone-Loire derby.